-This is the graphic that Larry Ellison and Safra Catz and the rest of the super rich do not want you to see.
-Unless as a worker you have leverage against employers, there will take every single bit of productivity gains, every single benefit from all scientific advancements, and place is into their bank accounts instead of paying out wages.
+This is the graphic that Larry Ellison and Safra Catz, and the rest of the super-rich do not want you to see.
+Unless, as a worker, you have leverage against employers, there will take every single bit of productivity gains, every single benefit from all scientific advancements, and place it into their bank accounts instead of paying out wages.

-And the decline is wages is why the percentage of GDP that goes the wages continues to decline:
+And the decline in wages is why the percentage of GDP that goes the wages continues to decline:

-Notice the decline from 50% of income going to labor to 43%.
+Notice the reduction from 50% of income going to labor to 43%.
 Why are all the people getting educated — so that labor can receive an ever-declining percentage of national income?

-Will the government report out this statistic, or will they instead focus on the unemployment rate?
+Will, the government, report this statistic, or will they instead focus on the unemployment rate?
 Ask yourself, have you ever seen this graphic before?

 The Answer Resides in Education….or Labor Unions?

-Education increases income for the individual who attains the education that differentiates them, but education does not increase the net leverage of the population vis-a-vis the employers.
-Unions increase the net leverage of not only those workers in unions but also for non-union workers, as the political lobbying to change legislation to better the lives of workers (such as overtime pay, pregnancy leave, safety regulations) overflow into the non-union bucket of workers.
+Education increases income for the individual who attains the education that differentiates them, but education does not increase the population’s net leverage vis-a-vis the employers.
+Unions increase the net leverage of those workers in unions and non-union workers, as the political lobbying to change legislation to better the lives of workers (such as overtime pay, pregnancy leave, safety regulations) overflow into the non-union bucket of workers.